 Vietnam DMZ was a no man’s land located at the 17th parallel which divided the North and South Vietnam, but ironically it became the world’s most militarized zone.
 A visit to the DMZ area takes travelers to many important Vietnam War Battle sites.
 The area’s only major city on the coast- Dong Ha, which is on Highway 1, and easily accessible from Hue and Da Nang.

-A DMZ tour usually covers famous sites likes Hien Luong Bridge, Vinh Moc Tunnels, Truong Son National Cemetery, The Rockpile, Dak Rong Bridge, Khe Sanh Combat Base etc. Here’ re some information about the highlights of this tour kind.
+A DMZ tour usually covers famous sites likes Hien Luong Bridge, Vinh Moc Tunnels, Truong Son National Cemetery, The Rockpile, Dak Rong Bridge, Khe Sanh Combat Base, etc. Here’ re some information about the highlights of this tour kind.

 Hien Luong Bridge

-This bridge crosses the Ben Hai River at the middle of the DMZ and marks the former border between North and South Vietnam from 1954 to 1972 when the North Vietnamese Army captured Dong Ha town in the 1972 Easter Offensive and pushed the border to the Thach han river in Quang Tri town, some 20 miles further south.
-During the partition of Vietnam, the bridge was painted with the two different colors.
+This bridge crosses the Ben Hai River at the middle of the DMZ and marks the former border between North and South Vietnam from 1954 to 1972 when the North Vietnamese Army captured Dong Ha town in the 1972 Easter Offensive and pushed the border to the Thach Han river in Quang Tri town, some 20 miles further south.
+During the partition of Vietnam, the bridge was painted with two different colors.
 There is a monument on the north side.

 Vinh Moc Tunnels

 Located on the border of North and South Vietnam, the Vinh Moc Tunnels were originally built to shelter families from the bombing of the surrounding county.
-The tunnel complex is highly impressive and is testament to the endurance and the ingenuity of the Vietnamese.
+The tunnel complex is highly impressive and is a testament to the endurance and the ingenuity of the Vietnamese.
 Most of the tunnels are open to visitors and are kept in their original form, and there’s also a museum for visitors.

 This is the site of the most famous and most controversial battles of the war.
 Located in South Vietnam near the Laotian border, the battle of Khe Sanh began in January of 1968 and lasted for 77 days.
-As one of the bloodiest battles of the Vietnam War, this site is often visited today and even has small museum with old photographs and reconstructed bunkers.
+As one of the bloodiest battles of the Vietnam War, this site is often visited today and even has a small museum with old photographs and reconstructed bunkers.
 Other possible battle site visits include the Rock Pile, Camp Carol, Dakrong suspension bridge, and Lan Vay special force camp.